vijaygopal97/Opine-Prod-Sync/frontend/src/docs/SEO_USAGE.md

-# SEO Management System for Opine India
+# SEO Management System for Convergent

 ## Overview
 This project includes a comprehensive SEO management system using React Helmet Async for dynamic meta tag management.